All Products

 Batch import standards

-1. On the Data Standard page, click Naming Dictionary in the left-side navigation pane to go to the Naming Dictionary page.
+1. On the Data Standard page, click Naming Dictionary in the left-side navigation pane. > The Field Standard and Lookup Table pages also have Import and Export buttons.

-2. Click Import to go to the Import page and select the Import Type.
+2. Click Import to open the Import page and select the Import Type.

 3. In the Template Preview section, click Download Template and fill in the required fields.